 Newcastle put on extreme summer heat and conditions were exhausting as I climbed up and down, in and out of the engine space, removing bits while having to be exceptionally careful not to drop something important down into the bilge under the engine – all the while maintaining 100% secure footing in and around what is basically a hole to the very bottom of our vessel.

 You may recall that Jack and Jude have hitchhiked pretty much all over the world.
 Yes, we know, it’s not accepted by modern folk – too many crazies out there is said.
 But we have never found that.
-Instead we have met so many interesting folk with tales of their own, curious and interested enough to pick us up.
+Instead, we have met so many interesting, nice folk with tales of their own, curious and interested enough to pick us up.
 An example that gladdens our hearts happened a few days after Christmas when the roads were crowded with bargain shoppers.
 It was stifling hot when Jude and I toddled off by bus to the marine store to purchase anodes and dinghy paint.
 From there, when trudging back towards the bus stop to go to a new destination to purchase a replacement temperature gauge, a horn beeped from across a side road and a fella asked where we were going, saying, he’d seen us walking the other way in the heat about an hour before.
 “Supercheap at Kotara,” I answered and his reply was, “I’m going that way.”
-And so, in we jumped and immediately began chatting, both of us relaying a little history, eased any concerns.
+And so, we jumped in and immediately began chatting, both of us relaying a little history, eased any concerns.
 We’re savvy enough to know a good person from someone wicked.
 Greg became entranced by our tales of wandering the world, fending for ourselves, fixing things.
 And not having much to do, he offered to chauffeur us around.
 What a nice chap.
 Proved once again that most folk are genuinely nice.
 We had a similar experience in Port Stephens – a young tradie pulled over and was so excited to meet real hitchhikers.
-Later another man gave us a lift back to our boat.
+Later, another man gave us a lift back to our boat.
 Great examples of human kindness.

 By Thursday night Jude and I had winched the head out and had cleaned it and the block, neither showing signs of a crack or being warped.
 And with the old gasket showing signs of water seepage, we were confident that replacing the gasket would cure our problems.
 The old temperature gauge had been replaced.
-After that, just to be thorough, the heat exchanger was taken out and flushed.
+And to be thorough, the heat exchanger was taken out and flushed.

-Early the next morning, we fired her up and the engine sounded sweet and ran smooth.
+Early the next morning, we fired her up and the Donk sounded sweet and ran smooth.
 Better still, it never got hotter than a mild 65 degree C. So, in a bold move, we opted to leave.
 The rent for the berth was up the next day, and who wants to spend time in a berth when a beautiful free anchorage can be found just down the coast at the Ku-ring-gai Chase National Park.

 Using the engine like we used to, we motored against the wind out the Newcastle channel, and then set sail for what we hoped would be a fast fifty mile voyage.
-Alas, the forecast wind never really showed, so we sailed the first 20 miles then motor sailed the remainder in an uplifting demonstration that our engine was back.
+Alas, the forecast wind never really arrived, so we sailed the first 20 miles then motor sailed the remainder in an uplifting demonstration that our engine was back.
 Wow, what a relief!

 Something to ponder